vasilisanagno/Custom-Coroutines-and-Threads-Implementation/README.md

 # Custom Coroutines and Threads Implementation

-This C application demonstrates the development of a custom coroutine system and the implementation of thread management using coroutines.
+This C application demonstrates the development of a custom coroutine system and the implementation of thread management using custom coroutines.
 The application does not rely on external libraries such as `pthread` and instead creates its own coroutines for concurrent programming, followed by building a thread management system on top of these coroutines.

 ## Table of Contents